AshuKV/housing-society-management/README.md

-**Note:** Optimized only for mobile.
-May not render correctly on large screens
+**Note:** Optimized only for small screens, may not render on large screens appropriately.

 Admin login details:
 ```